devlooped/NuDoq/README.md

 NuDoc leverages two well-known patterns: the [Visitor](http://en.wikipedia.org/wiki/Visitor_pattern) pattern and the [Composite](http://en.wikipedia.org/wiki/Composite_pattern) pattern.
 Essentially, every member in the documentation file is represented as a separate "visitable" type.
 By simply writing a NuDoc **Visitor**-derived class, you can process only the elements you're interested in.

+NuDoc can read documentation files from any CIL assembly, and the source tree has explicit unit tests that do so for all major .NET platforms: .NET, WinRT/Metro, Windows Phone and Silverlight.

+# How to Install
+NuDoc is a single assembly with no external dependencies whatsoever and is distributed as a [NuGet](http://nuget.org) package.
+It can be installed issuing the following command in the [Package Manager Console](http://docs.nuget.org/docs/start-here/using-the-package-manager-console):

+	PM> Install-Package NuDoc

+# Sample code
 This is a sample visitor that generates markdown content from member summaries:

         public class MarkdownVisitor : Visitor